lizz02/cit281-p4/README.md

   data,
 };
 ```
 ### Create a module file containing functions which return, add, or delete information from the data array.
-Return an error if the the arguments passed are invalid.
+Return an error if the arguments passed are invalid.

 ```
 const {data} = require('./p4-data');